YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

   - Total time of CPU utilized by that process so far;
   - Total CPU time remaining;

 The simulation uses a Regular Queue to manage the processes, and a Priority Queue to manage the events according to the event's creation time.
-Both Regular and Priority Queues are implemented using Linked Lists and one can see the code on
+Both Regular and Priority Queues are implemented using Linked Lists and one can see the code in the following files:

-Header files:
+Header files: LinkedList.h, Queue.h and PriorityQueue.h
-- LinkedList.h
-- Queue.h
-- PriorityQueue.h

-Source Code:
+Source Code: LinkedList.c, Queue.c and PriorityQueue.c
-- LinkedList.c
-- Queue.c
-- PriorityQueue.c